 Slow-moving cetaceans or those that spend extended periods of time at the surface, and deep-diving species (e.g., sperm whales) while on the surface, might be expected to be the most vulnerable to accidental vessel strike (Vanderlaan and Taggert, 2007).
 Smaller delphinids often approach vessels that are in transit to bow-ride; however, vessel strikes are less common for these faster moving mammals or are underreported (Wells and Scott, 1997).
 Florida manatees are commonly found in shallow coastal waters of Florida, but they have been found along the entire northern GOM from Florida to Texas (Fertl et al., 2005), though some recent deepwater sightings have occurred.
-Vessel strikes are the most common cause of human-induced mortality for manatees (State of Florida, Fish and Wildlife Conservation Commission, 2021), and most manatees bear prop scars from contact with vessels.
+Vessel strikes are the most common cause of human-induced mortality for manatees (State of Florida, Fish and Wildlife Conservation Commission, 2022), and most manatees bear prop scars from contact with vessels.
 The vast majority of strikes to manatees result from recreational and fishing vessels, not those related to oil and gas activities.

 Worldwide, most vessel strikes of large whales occur when vessels are traveling at speeds greater than approximately 10 knots (Conn and Silber, 2013; Jensen and Silber, 2004; Laist et al., 2001; Vanderlaan and Taggart, 2007).
-If a vessel strike occurs, the animal may experience no injuries, minor non-serious injuries, serious injuries, or death, which largely depends on the size and speed of the vessel (USDOC, NMFS, 2020a).
-Both GOM Bryde's whales and sperm whales are vulnerable to vessel strikes.
-One confirmed vessel strike to a GOM Bryde's whale occurred in 2009.
+If a vessel strike occurs, the animal may experience no injuries, minor non-serious injuries, serious injuries, or death, which largely depends on the size and speed of the vessel (USDOC, NMFS, 2020).
+Both GOM Rice's whales and sperm whales are vulnerable to vessel strikes.
+One confirmed vessel strike to a GOM Rice's whale occurred in 2009.
 One possible lethal strike occurred in 1990 and a non-lethal strike in 2005, both to sperm whales.
-Additionally, a sperm whale is believed to have been struck by a U.S. Navy vessel in 2001 (USDOC, NMFS, 2020a).
+Additionally, a sperm whale is believed to have been struck by a U.S. Navy vessel in 2001 (USDOC, NMFS, 2020).
 Most recently, a seismic survey service vessel returning to shore struck a sperm whale in 2020.

 The lack of response by sperm whales to oncoming vessels suggest the whales may not hear or see ships approaching or the whales are habituated to the high level of vessel operation activity in the GOM.
-The Bryde's whale spends much of its' time within 15 m of the water surface and at night on the surface, which makes it more likely to be struck by a vessel.
-With the Bryde's whale vessel strike mitigation measures required by the NMFS 2020 BO, NMFS 2021 Amended ITS, and NMFS 2021 Incidental Take Regulations, in place and as proposed under Alternative 3, NMFS estimated an annual rate of zero lethal Bryde's whale vessel strikes per year from oil and gas vessels traffic greater than 10 knots (USDOC, NMFS, 2020a).
-The proposed activities are located outside of the area where the Bryde's whale is likely to be present.
-The operator has not proposed any service vessels or vessel traffic within the Bryde's whale area.
-Under Alternative 3, the operator is required to notify BOEM 15 days prior to any vessel transit within the Bryde's whale area; approval from BOEM is required prior to any vessel transit changes.
+The Rice's whale spends much of its' time within 15 m of the water surface and at night on the surface, which makes it more likely to be struck by a vessel.
+With the Rice's whale vessel strike mitigation measures required by the NMFS 2020 BO, NMFS 2021 Amended ITS, and NMFS 2021 Incidental Take Regulations, and as proposed under Alternative 3, NMFS estimated an annual rate of zero lethal Rice's whale vessel strikes per year from oil and gas vessel traffic greater than 10 knots (USDOC, NMFS, 2020).
+The proposed activities are located outside of the area where the Rice's whale is likely to be present.
+The operator has not proposed any service vessels or vessel traffic within the Rice's whale area.
+Under Alternative 3, the operator is required to provide notification and concurrence to fulfil the Rice's Whale reporting requirements to BOEM and BSEE prior to any vessel transit changes.

-In their 2020 BO (as amended), NMFS estimated an annual rate of 0.10 vessel strikes likely to result in no or minor injuries to sperm whales per year from oil and gas activities (USDOC, NMFS, 2020a).
+In their 2020 BO (as amended), NMFS estimated an annual rate of 0.10 vessel strikes likely to result in no or minor injuries to sperm whales per year from oil and gas activities (USDOC, NMFS, 2020).